Updated on September 24, 2024

 Step 2: Pack Your Beer in Your Suitcase

-All your preparation is important, of course, but the real meat and potatoes of this conversation is protecting your beer for its journey in the cargo hold.
-The last thing you want is to have a bottle break or a can rupture: you’ll not only lose the beer, but you’ll also be guaranteed a stinky bag, a full load of laundry, and a possible trip to the dry cleaners.
+All your preparation is important, of course, but this conversation’s real meat and potatoes is to protect your beer for its journey in the cargo hold.
+The last thing you want is to have a bottle break or a can rupture: You’ll not only lose the beer, but you’ll also be guaranteed a stinky bag, a full load of laundry, and a possible trip to the dry cleaners.

 1. Wrap each beer in a plastic bag.
 In transit, things happen.
-Wrapping the beers individually means that if one of your beers ruptures, the fallout will be mostly limited to that one bag, rather than your entire suitcase and all its contents.
+Individually wrapping the beers means that if one of your beers breaks, the fallout will be mostly limited to that one bag rather than your entire suitcase and all its contents.
 Ziploc bags work great, but if you don’t want to buy anything, any plastic bag works just fine.

 2. Individually pad each beer.
-Will’s a pro, so he uses several two-bottle totes from Built New York, but you can also use clothes.
-Sweaters and pants are best, since they’re a little bigger and thicker.
+BeerMenus Co-Founder Will Stephens is a pro, so he uses several two-bottle totes from Built New York, but you can also use clothes.
+Sweaters and pants are best since they’re a little bigger and thicker.
 But you can also use a series of smaller or thinner clothing.
-I’ve found a couple t-shirts per beer work just as well.
+I’ve found a couple of t-shirts per beer work just as well.

 3. No jostling.
 Your mission here is two-fold: First, no two beers should touch.
-This is especially true with bottles, since glass-on-glass is a recipe for a problem.
-(Hint: if you gently knock two padded beers together and they make a dangerous-sounding noise, they either need more padding, or they shouldn’t be near one another.)
+This is especially true with bottles since glass-on-glass is a recipe for a problem.
+(Hint: if you gently knock two padded beers together and they make a dangerous-sounding noise, they either need more padding or shouldn’t be near one another.)
 Second, make sure your beers have no opportunity to jostle.
-Securing them tightly reduces risk.
+Tightly securing them reduces risk.

 4. Weigh your bag.
-A little while back Will bought a portable scale.
-Before he even heads to the airport he weighs his bags from the comfort of his hotel room.
+A little while back, Stephens bought a portable scale.
+Before heading to the airport, he weighs his bags from the comfort of his hotel room.
 If necessary, he can evenly distribute the weight between bags or polish off that limit-breaking beer or two.
 All while he’s watching Out for Justice or another Steven Seagal classic.

-All beer drinkers have preconceptions about what beers should be sought in different places.
+All beer drinkers have preconceptions about what beers they should seek in different places.
 You’re going to Vermont?
 You have to get some Heady Topper.
 Northern California?
 You must grab some Pliny.

 These are great beers, no doubt, but there are tons of equally good beers that you’ve never heard of before.
 Those hidden gems are the beers you should seek out and bring home.
 Rare beers are certainly a lot of fun.

 The best way to learn about them?
-Ask the people who know: your bartender or the person stocking at beer stores.
+Ask the people who know: your bartender, the person stocking at beer stores, or probably even your Uber driver.
 They’ve not only got a local editorial perspective; they’ve also got their fingers on the distribution pulse.
 They’ll know what’s fresh, they’ll know what’s rare, and they might even know the brewers themselves.

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.